Web4application/Paperweb/docs/Aura.md

+---
+page: docs
+tittle: aura paperweb
+---
 Perfect.
 Let’s turn your notebook into a **modular, Aura-ready Python package** that’s plug-and-play for any dataset, keeping all your features—data fetching, aggregation, and plotting.
 Here’s a clean structure and starter code:

----

 ## **1. Project Structure**